 |Oil for the skillet|

-If you follow all of my hints and tips you are assured of success!
+If you follow all of my hints and tips for this easy pancakes recipe, you are assured of success!
+Perfect breakfast every time!

 1. Read through the recipe several times to help familiarise yourself with any ingredients or equipment needed.